pubnub/pubnub-mcp-server/resources/sdk_docs/go_presence.md

 ### Other examples

-If UUID is omitted, the current PubNub instance’s UUID is used.
+If UUID is omitted, the current instance UUID is used.

 ```
 1